 If $n$ is the number density of objects (total number of objects divided by the total number of lattice points) and $V_{ex}$ is the connectedness factor, then

-where $n_c$ is the number density at the critical point and $B_{c}$ is the average number of connections an object has at criticality, which is expected to take the same value for similarly shaped objects.
+where $n_c$ is the number density at the critical point and $B_{c}$ is the average number of connections an object has at criticality, which is approximately expected to take the same value for similar objects.
 Here, the number density $n=\eta/V$ where $V$ is the volume (number of lattice sites occupied) of an object.
 Therefore, at criticality, we can write the CCVF,

 Now for rectangles of sides $k_1$ and $k_2$, $V$ is simply $k_1 \times k_2$.
 We can find $V_{ex}$ by enumerating the configuration of two rectangles such that they are connected.
 It is easily seen that $ V_{ex} = \left(2k_1+1\right)\left(2k_2+1\right) - 5$ (See Fig.~\ref{Vex}).
-Therefore the covered volume fraction at the critical point,
+Therefore, the covered volume fraction at the critical point,